luisgurmendez/AiBattle/README.txt

         this.tankName="Chappie"
      }

+TODO Fire Event when behaviorQueue is empty -> instead of checking every 100ms.
 The step method is a little bit more complex.
 It executes every 100ms (when behaviorQueue is empty.
 [This queue has all the next primitives that the tank is going to execute.]) and is where all your main Ai logic will reside.
 A simple step method will look like this: